 Class participation is considered an important part of the total educational experience at Erskine Seminary.
 Students are expected to attend classes on a regular basis and are responsible for the mastery of all materials required in the course.
-Each professor will indicate in writing the specific class attendance policy at the beginning of each course.
-In general, for in-person courses, students are allowed up to three hours of unexcused absence without penalty.
+For in-person and hyflex courses (i.e., attending via live video conference), students are allowed up to three hours of unexcused absence without penalty.
+For full day classes meeting once a month, students may be allowed to miss up to one day of class (8 hours) without penalty but will be required to make up their absence by watching the class recording and contributing to the online class discussion board.
 It is the student's responsibility to arrange for making up any missed class time and subject matter.
+Each professor may indicate in writing additional class attendance expectations at the beginning of the course.